space-technologies-at-california/webapp/markdown/cubesat.md

 - Provide a starting point from which future revisions/systems can be based on
 - Provide an inexpensive platform to deploy multiple experiments in a single launch
 - Produce data, feedback and calculations in order to drive future development
-- The CubeSat Deployer could also have a laser onboard to test photon propulsion

 ---